dreampiggy/CocoaPodsXCAssetsIssue/README.md

 # Fix or workaround ?

 The bug was cause by the shell script phase. `[CP] Copy Pods Resources`.
 To fix that, just modify one line inside that script.
 The script is generated each time you run `pod install`.
+It's generated from CocoaPods [here](https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/generator/copy_resources_script.rb)

 Original: